-If you’re a Home Depot customer and own an iPhone, you must be wondering whether Home Depot take Apple Pay as a payment method.
+If you’re a Home Depot customer and own an iPhone, you must wonder whether Home Depot takes Apple Pay as a payment method.
 As you may know, it’s quicker, safer, and more convenient when you use Apple Pay for your purchases.

 Here’s what you need to know about whether Home Depot accepts Apple Pay or not.

 Interested in learning more about Apple Pay?
-We’ve got a comprehensive guide that will explain how Apple Pay works under the wood.
+We’ve got a comprehensive guide explaining how Apple Pay works under the wood.
 You should check it out.

 Does Home Depot Accept Apple Pay?

-At one time Home Depot did accept Apple Pay as a viable form of payment at their stores.
-But they stopped accepting Apple Pay, leaving many customers confused as to why that was.
+At one time, Home Depot was among the stores that accept Apple Pay as a viable form of payment at their stores.
+But they stopped accepting Apple Pay, leaving many customers confused about why that was.

 The reason for this is that Home Depot partnered with PayPal to allow customers to make purchases with their service.